Zaibunis/Bank-Agent-Assignment/README.md

-# 🏦 Banking Agent with Gemini Integration
+# 🏦 Banking Agent with Gemini API Integration

 This is a console-based **Banking Agent** built using the **OpenAI Agents SDK** with **Google Gemini API** integration.
 It authenticates users via PIN, validates if queries are bank-related using **input guardrails**, and provides account balance information securely.